 The City of La Crosse is prioritizing encouraging its residents to make significant repairs and do remodeling work on their homes.
-This is part of a its strategy to revitalize its neighborhoods and improve its aging housing stock.
+This is part of The City of La Crosse's strategy to revitalize its' neighborhoods and improve its' aging housing stock.

 Open Application Period

-To be eligible to participate in the City's Rental Loan Conversion Program you must meet these requirements:
+To be eligible to participate in the City's Housing Renovation Program you must meet these requirements:

 - The home will be used as the Borrower's principal residence within 12 months from program loan closing or the subject property will be sold to an owner occupant buyer within 12 months from program loan closing.

-- Home must be assessed at a minimum of $70,000 and property must be zone R-1 Residential or Washburn Residential
+- Home must have a fair market value at a minimum of $70,000 as listed on the County of La Crosse land records and be zoned R-1 Residential

 - Property will be owner-occupied continuously for 10 years after loan closing (guaranteed through a land-use restriction agreement recorded against property)

 - This program is not open to La Crosse Residents who qualify for the income-based Housing Rehabilitation Loan Program.
 If you earn less than 80% of the County Median Income, you must apply for our Housing Rehabilitation Loan Program (instead of this program).
-See household member table below to see if you earn less than 80% of the County Median Income.
+Please note: The Housing Rehabilitation Program is available City-Wide, not just in the Renovation Program targeted area* See household member table below to see if you earn less than 80% of the County Median Income.

 *If you earn less than these amounts listed above, you are not eligible for this program and must apply to the City's Housing Rehabilitation Loan Program*